Adi-gitX/Heartstrings/README.md

 # 🎵 Heartstrings 🎵

-Welcome to **YourAppName**, the innovative music app where you can share your stories and transform them into personalized songs!
+Welcome to **Heartstrings**, the innovative music app where you can share your stories and transform them into personalized songs!
 Our platform connects music lovers through shared experiences and creativity.

 ## 🚧 Under Construction 🚧
 We're currently building something amazing, so stay tuned for updates!